rutwikfegade/Integrated-Fire-Suppression-Rover-Advanced-Mobility-Wireless-Control-and-Multi-functional-Features/README.md

+# Integrated Fire Suppression Rover: Advanced Mobility, Wireless Control, and Multi-functional Feature

-# AgniYantram the versatile rover
+## AgniYantram the versatile rover
 In this project, we aim to create a rover that can navigate its way into a burning structure and extinguish the fire.
 That will ensure that no human is exposed to the extreme